-The concession kitchen has several stand-up refrigeration units.
-Refrigeration equipment includes a standard efficiency stand-up refrigerator with solid doors, and a standard and high efficiency stand-up refrigerator with glass doors.
-Additional equipment includes a standard efficiency stand-up freezer with solid doors and a standard and high efficiency freezer chest.
-An ice machine located in the concession refrigerator room is also present on site.
+The Lake Marcia bathhouse kitchen has several stand-up refrigeration and freezer units.
+Refrigeration equipment includes a high efficiency, standup refrigerator with solid doors.
+Freezer equipment consists of one standard and one high efficiency standup freezer with solid doors.
+Additional equipment includes two standard efficiency freezer chests and a standard efficiency ice machine.

 Overall, the current refrigeration equipment is in good condition.
-Our analysis determined that this building's refrigeration equipment accounts for a relatively high proportion of overall energy use.
+Our analysis determined that this building's refrigeration equipment is responsible for a high proportion of the building's total energy consumption.

-While cost effective opportunities to replace equipment are limited at this time, we recommend that you work with your refrigeration suppliers to maintain equipment in a way that minimizes energy use.
+While cost effective opportunities to replace equipment are somewhat limited at this time, we recommend that you work with your refrigeration suppliers to maintain equipment in a way that minimizes energy use.
 When refrigeration equipment does need to be replaced consider installing high efficiency or ENERGY STAR labeled equipment.